CS2103AUG2016-T09-C1/main/docs/UserGuide.md

 #### <a id="list"></a>3.
 Listing tasks: `list`
 1) Listing all the tasks. <br>
-Format: `list`
+Format: `list [DATE]`

-The List Command shows a list of all tasks in the task manager so that you can take a look at your tasks all at one Groceries.
+The List Command shows a list of all tasks in the task manager so that you can take a look at your tasks all at one go.

  There will be index numbers allocated at the side of each task which will be needed for other operations such as deleting a task or selecting a task.

+If you input a date, it will show all the tasks associated with that date.

 2) Listing tasks due before a specific date. <br>
 Format: `list due DATE`